dlcisme/iocage-my-plugins/README.md

 ### dockett.json
 This will install a server that will allow you to backup files using an rsync script (also included).

+### overviewer.json
+This will install [Overviewer](https://overviewer.org), a command-line tool for rendering high-resolution maps of Minecraft worlds.
+It generates a set of static html and image files and uses Leaflet to display a nice interactive map.